TWA Flight 903: Flight

 The aircraft departed Cairo at 23:35 for Rome with 55 persons aboard, (48 passengers and seven crew members), in good weather.

 As Flight 903 was climbing at 10,000 ft, the crew reported that its number three engine was on fire and that they needed a priority return to Cairo.
-As the plane was returning to Cairo, the engine separated from the aircraft, forcing the crew to attempt a forced landing in the desert about 65 miles NNW of Cairo.
+As the plane was returning to Cairo, the engine separated from the aircraft, forcing the crew to attempt a forced landing in the desert about 65 mi NNW of Cairo.
 The airliner went down near the village of Itay El Barud at the rim of the Western Desert, killing all 55 on board.

 Searchers found the wreckage strewn over 500 yd after trekking 15 mi over hot sands to reach it, where the aircraft wreckage was found almost completely burnt out.
 The bodies of the victims were badly charred, delaying identification.
 A United Press International correspondent reported that the plane had smashed into a narrow-gauge railway in hitting the ground and had plowed up a considerable stretch of track.

 Among those killed were Egyptian film star Camelia; Polish architect Maciej Nowicki, who had been working on the design of the new city of Chandigarh; and Indian mathematician S. S. Pillai, who was on his way to participate in the International Congress of Mathematicians at Harvard University.